PayamDiba/CS466_Final_Project/README.md

 # CS466_Final_Project
 This contains an implementation of Convolutional Neural Network for modeling Gene Regulation

 Expression_Model.py contains the Convolutional Neural Network model of gene expression.
 This class takes the enhancer sequence, ground truth expressions and transcription factor profiles as a sequence object (Seq.py).
-Sequence object is constructed using the three files in the input folder that contain the data used in this project.
+Sequence object is constructed using the three files in the input folder that contains the data used in this project.
 Also, the sequence object has a method that supports stochastic gradient descent optimization.

 Seq.py: Contains the code for the sequence class.